 Does the renovation requirement apply in mergers and demergers?

-For some transfers, this broad provision is a bit too strict given that there is no renovation obligation.
-These include mergers and demergers of companies where underlying property is transferred or the termination of an undivided ownership of a building: in these cases, the new law requires an EPC to be submitted (which was not required before), even though these transfers fall under the exceptional cases of the renovation obligation.
-Indeed, in these cases, if the EPC score is poor, there is no obligation to renovate.
+For a number of transfers, this broad provision is a bit too strict given there is no obligation to renovate.
+The examples include mergers and demergers of companies In which underlying real estate is transferred or to the termination of an undivided property of a building: the new law requires at these circumstances That an EPC must be before it (which was not required before), even though belong these transfers under the exceptions cases of the renovation requirement.
+In the case of a poor EPC-score in these cases, in fact, there is no obligation to renovate.

 Are you planning a transfer in full ownership of your home or other building?
 If your deed is notarized as of May 1, 2023, you must be able to submit an EPC in all cases.

 Do you have questions about the impact on your business?Don't hesitate to contact us here contact us with questions.